-This document describes release 2.0 of OntoNotes, an annotated corpus whose development is being supported under the GALE program of the Defense Advanced Research Projects Agency, Contract No. HR0011-06-C-0022.
-More detailed documents (referred to at various points below) that describe the annotation guidelines and document the routines for deriving various views of the data from the distributed OntoNotes database are included in the documentation directory of the distribution.
+This document describes the final release (v5.0) of OntoNotes, an annotated corpus whose development was supported under the GALE program of the Defense Advanced Research Projects Agency, Contract No. HR0011-06-C-0022.
+The annotation is provided both in separate text files for each annotation layer (Treebank, PropBank, word sense, etc.) and in the form of an integrated relational database with a Python API to provide convenient cross-layer access.
+More detailed documents (referred to at various points below) that describe the annotation guidelines and document the routines for deriving various views of the data from the database are included in the documentation directory of the distribution.